 From the start, the purpose of TruHearing was clear: help more people hear better.
 That meant lowering costs.
 Improving services.
 And (gulp) changing the very nature of the industry.
 A lofty goal, to be sure.
 But a goal that’s already delighting thousands of people nationwide.
 TruHearing is a concept that not only is working, it’s changing lives.

 38 million (yes, million) people in the U.S. have hearing loss.
 TruHearing leverages that buying power to secure prices that make hearing aid products and services more accessible.
 We contract directly with five major hearing aid manufacturers and lock in exclusive TruHearing pricing.
 But hearing aids are only half the picture.
 TruHearing is an end-to-end service providing friendly help every step of the way.
 We’ll answer your questions, let you browse prices, and we’ll set up your appointments.
 In fact, you must start by calling TruHearing directly to be assured you get TruHearing’s low, contracted prices.

 Does TruHearing help?
 The answer couldn’t be clearer.
 Tens of thousands of satisfied customers rely on our services.
 We have hand selected more than 3,000 locations and more than 4,000 hearing care professionals to provide personalized service of the highest caliber.
-And 97% of the people who use TruHearing rank us #1 in customer service.
+And 95% of the people who use TruHearing say they have had a good experience.
 That’s the kind of success we like to hear—and you’ll love to be a part of.

 Your provider will ask about your hearing history, noise exposure during your lifetime, any surgeries or previous hearing aid use.